 The tale starts in 1908 and goes to 1920.
 In that short time, Jialing goes through many changes, as does China.
 She tries for jobs, she searches for her long missing mother, she learns the true social cost of being biracial in that time and place, she comes to the attention of gangsters.
 Her path is not an easy one, and she has to make hard choices.
 Jialing is a great character; she’s smart and strong, but also flawed.

 Told in first person by Jialing, it’s a beautiful book, even though many of the things that happen are far from pretty.
 The phrasing, the descriptions, and the characters- they are nearly luminous.
 There is magical realism used throughout the book- not just Fox (my favorite character), but a now and then gate to the immortals.
 I recommend this book.

 The above is an affiliate link.
-If you click through and buy something- anything, not just this book- Amazon will give me a few cents.
-This in no way influenced my review.
+If you click through and buy something- anything- from Amazon, they'll give me a few cents.

 I received this book free from the Amazon Vine program in return for a fair review.